pmeeny/CI-MS4-LoveRugby/README.md

 - To add, edit and delete website news for publication to website users

 The primary goal of the website from a site users perspective is as follows:
-- To register for an account on the website and receive an email after succesful registration
+- To register for an account on the website and receive an email after successful registration
 - To login or logout from the website
 - To easily recover my password in case I forget it
 - Have a personalised user profile with my delivery, payment information and order history